-Since it has been determined that MJ was a resident of the State of California, his estate is going through the same process of analysis that yours or mine will go through.
-Once his assets are identified, the most important determination to be made is how the assets are held.
+Once a deceased persons assets are identifi ed, the most important determination to be made is how the assets are held.
 This requires examination of the name(s) on, or title of, those assets.
 Following is a brief explanation of what happens to assets depending on the way they are held.

-We now know that MJ had a living trust.
-Where an asset is titled "MJ, as Trustee of the MJ Trust", his designated Successor Trustee will in effect "step into MJ's shoes" to manage and distribute the asset according to the terms of his living trust.
+Where an asset is titled in the name of the trustee of a trust (eg “Joe Blow, as Trustee of the Joe Blow Trust”, the designated Successor Trustee will in effect “step into Joe Blow’s shoes” to manage and distribute the asset according to the terms of Joe Blow’s living trust.

-If MJ had any assets that were not jointly owned, in an account designated for a beneficiary or in the MJ trust, those assets are subject to the jurisdiction of the Los Angeles Superior Court.
-The assets have to go through a legal process called probate in order for those assets to be distributed to MJ's heirs.
-If he had a "pour-over will" (one that transfers probate assets to his living trust for distribution), the asset will be distributed according to the terms of the trust.
-If he did not have a pour-over will, his three children will share equally in the assets under the law of intestate succession since he was not married.
+If there are assets not jointly owned, in an account designated for a benefi ciary or in a trust, those assets are subject to the jurisdiction of the Superior Court of the county where the decedent maintained his or her permanent residence.
+The assets have to go through a legal process called probate in order for those assets to be distributed to the deceased person’s heirs whether or not the deceased person has a will.
+If the deceased person had a stand alone will, the assets will be distributed to the benefi ciaries as stated in the will.
+If the deceased person had a “pour-over will” (one that transfers probated assets to his or her living trust for distribution), the asset will be distributed according to the terms of the trust.
+If there was no will at all, the assets will be distributed under the default laws of intestate succession to the surviving spouse and/or next of kin.